mdozmorov/Brain_genomic_data/README.md

 ```

+## BrainSpan

-## `BrainSpan` - BrainSpan transcriptomics and epigenomics of the developing human brain
+BrainSpan transcriptomics and epigenomics of the developing human brain

 Brain regions: